sanjayjr8/SkyFleet-Serverless-Ride-Dispatch-System/README.md

 # 🚖 SkyFleet – Serverless Ride Dispatch System

 A fully serverless ride-booking platform built using AWS services like Lambda, Cognito, API Gateway, and DynamoDB.
-Developed as part of a hands-on AWS cloud engineering course (SVS203-R1), this project explores building scalable backend systems with modern DevOps practices.
+Developed as part of a hands-on AWS Solutions Architect course, this project explores building scalable backend systems with modern DevOps practices.

 ---